joe307bad/act/docs/Keycloak.md

-<h1 align="center">Deployment</h1>
+<h1 align="center">Keycloak</h1>

-## Keycloak

 ### Adding username and admin client mappers

-Both the `username` and `admin` user attributes should be included with the access token.
+The `username`, `admin`, and `full_name` user attributes should be included with the access token.
 To add these, [this is a helpful resource](https://ravthiru.medium.com/keycloak-retrieve-custom-attributes-in-access-token-1a2d5aef0caa).

 #### How to add a User Attribute Client Mapper